Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     - Smarts: Spot, outwit, flirt, use magicks
     - Muscles: Dunk, wreck, wrestle, throw
     - Guts: Resist poison, punches, fear, and humiliation
+- Flexes - Use a flex to...
+    - Deal mamximum damage with one attack
+    - Reroll a dice roll (yours or someone else's)
+    - Lower damage dealt to you by d6
+    - Neutralise a crit or fumble into a success or fail
+    - Boost a success or fail into a crit or fumble
+    - -4DR on one test
+    - Add 2 to a test roll
 - Tests
     - Roll d20 ±ability **equal to or greater than DR** to succeed
+    - Natural 20 (the dice shows 20, regardless of ability) is always a crit (success with a bonus)
+    - Natural 1 is always a fumble (fail with a consequence)
     - Creatures don't add any ability, only roll an unmodified d20 against the DR
 - Difficulty ratings (DR)
     - 6: incredibly simple